 If the Social Security Administration does reject your initial application, your lawyer can immediately begin the appeals process to shorten the timeline as much as possible.
 With a lawyer advocating for your rights, the SSA will be more likely to approve SSI benefits the first time around and process your application in an efficient manner.

-Learn more about Supplemental Security Income benefits, applications and appeals by consulting with an experienced disability attorney in Denver, Colorado today.
+Learn more about Supplemental Security Income benefits, applications and appeals by consulting with a personal injury attorney in Denver, Colorado today.